Industrial Tech Report: 3 Takeaways From Europe's Best Year Ever

 And we dive deep into the numbers and trends in the full report.
 Download it now.

-Industrial Tech is holding up strongly despite the challenging market environment
+Climate Tech and Industrial Tech are holding up strongly despite the challenging market environment

 We all witnessed (and are still following) the market downturn in recent months.
-Naturally, we asked ourselves: How have Industrial Tech and Climate Tech held up?
+Naturally, we asked ourselves: How have Climate Tech and Industrial Tech held up?

 With that, it’s been one of the fastest-growing sectors for VC funding in Europe over the past year.
 Logistics dominated the field just (as it had the year before) with $2.5 billion in funding followed by robotics with $776 million.